avanslaars/rrv7-coding-exercise/README.md

 This project has a partially defined "Products" route at `app/routes/products.tsx`.
 The route reads data in the loader using a service function defined in `app/services/product.ts`.
 Any associated typed and the Zod schemas those are based on are defined in `app/services/product.types.ts` The data it returns is handled via MSW and is all mock data.
 You shouldn't need to worry about the mocks, but they are defined in `app/services/product.mocks.ts`.

 You're being tasked with adding some functionality to this route.
+You probably won't be asked to complete every step below, so clarify which task to start with and after each step, you'll find out what step to implement next (if any)

-### Search Form
+### Add a Search Form

-The first task is to create a search form on the page.
+The goal of this task is to create a search form on the page.
 When submitted, the search form should result in the existing `getProducts` call being called again with the search term being passed along.
 The mock backend service will apply the search term to the `name` field on each item so you do not need to implement the data portion of the search functionality.

 - Create the search form UI
 - Handle submisison